F5EMEA/oltra/use-cases/nic-examples/ingress-resources/persistence/README.md

 Use the terminal on VS Code.
 VS Code is under the `bigip-01` on the `Access` drop-down menu.
 Click <a href="https://raw.githubusercontent.com/F5EMEA/oltra/main/vscode.png"> here </a> to see how

-Change the working directory to `basic`.
+Change the working directory to `persistence`.
 ```
 cd ~/oltra/use-cases/nic-examples/ingress-resources/persistence
 ```